-Law no. 2010-1249 on banking and financial regulation of 22 October 2010 gave CRE the power to monitor the CO_2 market.
-In cooperation with the French Financial Markets Authority (AMF), CRE monitors transactions on the CO_2 market carried out by European electricity and natural gas suppliers, traders and producers on European emission quotas or EUA (European Union Allowance), as well as on CER (Certified Emission Reduction) and ERU units (Emission Reduction Units) provided for by the Kyoto Protocol.
+Law no. 2010-1249 on banking and financial regulation of 22 October 2010 gave CRE the power to monitor the CO2 market.
+In cooperation with the French Financial Markets Authority (AMF), CRE monitors transactions on the CO2 market carried out by European electricity and natural gas suppliers, traders and producers on European emission quotas or EUA (European Union Allowance), as well as on CER (Certified Emission Reduction) and ERU units (Emission Reduction Units) provided for by the Kyoto Protocol.
 It analyses these transactions for consistency with the economic, technical and regulatory constraints of the activities of these electricity and natural gas suppliers, traders and producers.

 CRE's task of monitoring wholesale markets is also part of the framework of the Regulation on Energy Market Integrity and Transparency, known as REMIT, which prohibits market abuses on the wholesale electricity and gas markets.
-The market

-In 2016, CRE will be responsible for the first time for proposing the regulated sales tariffs for electricity to the Minister of Economy and the Minister of Energy. monitoring is carried out in cooperation with ACER.
+The market monitoring is carried out in cooperation with ACER.
 CRE's CoRDiS has the power to sanction breaches or violations of this regulation.
 7 January 2015 marked an operational turning point, with the entry into effect of the implementing regulation on the collection of transactional data on the gas and electricity wholesale markets.
 This regulation fixed the key dates of 7 October 2015 and 7 April 2016 for the commencement of collection by ACER, depending on the type of contracts exchanged, collection having started on 7 October for standard transactional data.